 by way of a controlled access point other than that specified by the security officer commits an offence and is liable to a fine not exceeding $500.

-(10) In this section “permission” means permission under and for the purposes of subsection (3).
+(10) In this section permission means permission under and for the purposes of subsection (3).

 18. Security officer may give direction etc. to persons on designated area